Lisa Robertson

 She is, with Flore Janssen (Utrecht), editor of Margaret Harkness: Writing Social Engagement, 1880–1921 (MUP, 2019), which is the first collection to bring together scholarship on Harkness as an author, traveller, and activist.
 The research for this collection resulted in a related project, The Harkives: an open-access digital archive of resources by and about Margaret Harkness, developed with the purpose of encouraging research into her life and work.

-She has published research on the collegiate writing of Amy Levy in English Literature in Transition, 1880–1920 and on spatial practice at Westfield College, one of the earliest residential colleges for women in Britain, in Women’s History Review.
-One strand of her current research returns to this interest in collegiate culture and considers the ways that unconventional generic forms such as college verse and autofiction offered cultural space for the expression of dissident gender and sexual identities.
-Another strand focuses on feminist utopian fiction in the four decades around the turn of the twentieth century and explores how conceptualisations of city planning in these texts capture the ideological tensions within contemporary feminist communities.
+One strand of her current research returns to this interest in collegiate culture and considers the ways that unconventional generic forms such as student verse and autofiction offered new modes of expression with respect to dissident gender and sexual identities.
+Another strand explores the political and intellectual significance of formal experimentation – particularly the defamiliarization of the everyday – in feminist utopian fiction in the four decades around the turn of the twentieth century.

-For ten years she has served on the committee of the Literary London Society, most recently as Secretary.
+For ten years she has served on the Committee of the Literary London Society, most recently as Secretary.
 Since 2015 she has been an Associate Fellow of the Higher Education Academy (UK).
 She welcomes enquiries from potential graduate students interested in the literature and culture of nineteenth- and twentieth-century Britain, particularly as it relates to themes of space and place or gender and sexuality.